jduffield65/coppafish/docs/pipeline/find_spots.md

 Here, we see that as the absolute threshold increases, the spots need a darker (more negative) annulus to be considered isolated (green).

-The value of -438 is approximately what the value of `nb.find_spots.isolation_thresh[t, r, c]` used for this data (i.e. `config['find_spots']['auto_isolation_thresh_multiplier'] = -0.2` and [`auto_thresh[t, r, c] = 2234`](#intensity-threshold) gives -447 which is almost the same).
+The value of -438 is approximately the value of `nb.find_spots.isolation_thresh[t]` used for this data (i.e. `config['find_spots']['auto_isolation_thresh_multiplier'] = -0.2` and
+[`auto_thresh[t, r, c] = 2234`](#intensity-threshold) gives -447 which is almost the same).